ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. warning::

-   This Simple Configuration portion is only partially implemented and currently only allows starting and stopping the simple video stream.
+   This Simple Configuration portion is partially implemented allows starting and stopping the simple video stream.

 Flexible Video
 ==============